Adoration (2008 film): Production

 The Internet discussion sessions featured in the film were edited from a two- to four-hour improvised group discussion undertaken on the Internet by several of Egoyan's friends and fellow artists.

 Reception

 The film received mostly positive reviews.
-On review aggregator Rotten Tomatoes, Adoration has a score of 63% based on 102 critics, with an average rating of 6.1/10, the critical consensus stating, "A complex and thought-provoking work, Atom Egoyan's Adoration works well as both mystery and engaging drama."
-On Metacritic, the film has a score of 64 out of 100, based on 20 reviews.
+On review aggregator Rotten Tomatoes, Adoration has a score of 62% based on 101 critics, with an average rating of 6.1/10, the critical consensus stating, "A complex and thought-provoking work, Atom Egoyan's Adoration works well as both mystery and engaging drama."
+On Metacritic, the film has a score of 64 out of 100, based on 20 reviews, indicating "generally favorable reviews".